dingyous/A_domain_classification/README.md

-# A Domain Classification (A vs Ak vs CAL)
+# A Domain Classification (A vs KAL)

 ## Overview

-Adenylation-related domains in NRPS systems—including canonical A domains, specialized adenylation (Ak) domains, and coenzyme A ligase (CAL) domains—are evolutionarily related enzyme modules involved in substrate activation, but differ in substrate preference and catalytic architecture.
+Canonical adenylation (A) domains and 2-keto acid AMP ligase (KAL) domains are evolutionarily related enzyme modules involved in substrate activation but differ in substrate preferences and catalytic functions.

-This tool classifies these domain types directly from amino-acid sequences using protein language model embeddings and machine learning models.
+This tool distinguishes A domains from KAL domains directly from amino acid sequences using protein language model embeddings and machine learning models.

 **Key features**
 - Sequence-based domain classification
 - ESM-2 protein language model embeddings
 - Multiple classifiers (Logistic Regression, SVM, Random Forest, XGBoost)
-- Multiclass classification (A / Ak / CAL)
+- Binary classification (KAL/A)

 ## Installation